maduhu/Documentation/ILP/README.md

 _Payments that cross a ledger boundary are currently hard._

-Rather than trying to create one ledger to rule them all, we should make payment systems **interoperable**.
-We do this by _connecting_ systems to each other, then bridging payments through multiple connectors using cryptographic proof.
+Rather than trying to create one ledger to rule them all, we should make payment systems _interoperable_.
+We do this by _connecting_ systems to each other, then bridging payments through multiple connectors using _[Cryptographic Proof](#cryptographic-proof)_.

 ![Sender -> DFSP Ledger -> Connector -> IST Ledger -> Connector -> DFSP Ledger -> Receiver](./ilp-connectors-2.png)

 _Connectors link ledgers to each other.
 In the L1P model, all DFSPs connect to a central ledger._

 The _Connector_ is one of the core pieces of ILP software.
 Each connector is linked to two or more ledgers where it holds a balance, and it facilitates payments by receiving money in one ledger and paying out money in another ledger.
 Within a single Level One deployment, we expect that each Digital Financial Services Provider (DFSP) runs a connector pairing their home ledger to the central IST ledger, and all the ledgers are denominated in the same currency.
-In the greater inter-ledger world, a Connector could link two DFSP directly, and the ledgers could be denominated in any pair of currencies; the connector sets the rate of exchange between each ledger's native currency.
+In the greater inter-ledger world, a Connector could link two DFSPs directly, and the ledgers could be denominated in any pair of currencies; the connector sets the rate of exchange between each ledger's native currency.

 ### Cryptographic Proof

-In traditional payments, each intermediary needs to be trustworthy.
+In traditional payments, each intermediary must be trustworthy.
 The more intermediaries, the higher the risk of a transaction failing partway through.
 Interledger solves this problem with the financial equivalent of a [two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
 Each transfer in the payment is locked by a _condition_ value and unlocked by a _fulfillment_ value that hashes to the condition.
 With interledger, each party only needs to trust the ledger or intermediary immediately adjacent in the chain, regardless of how long many transfers and intermediaries are involved.

 To provide the least risk for users, ledgers should provide conditional hold functionality, such that a cryptographic fulfillment automatically executes a prepared transfer.
 The Level One Project's example ledgers all implement such systems.
 Interledger has some other requirements for optimal operation, including authenticated best-effort messaging between users of a ledger.
 For details of ledger requirements and recommendations, see [IL-RFC-17: Ledger Requirements](https://github.com/interledger/rfcs/blob/master/0017-ledger-requirements/0017-ledger-requirements.md).

 ### Forward Holds, Backwards Execution

 The typical execution pattern of an Interledger transfer is forward holds (starting with the transfer from originator) followed by backwards execution (starting with the transfer to the beneficiary).
 First comes a payment planning step wherein the originator asks the beneficiary for a unique cryptographic condition to which the beneficiary knows the answer.
 (In the Level One Project, the DFSPs provide this functionality on behalf of their customers.)
 The originator starts by preparing a conditional transfer to an intermediary's account in the sending DFSP's ledger.
 This intermediary is a _Connector_.
-In the Level One Project model, each DFSP runs a Connector service that links the DFSP's ledger to a central IST ledger.
+In the Level One Project model, each DFSP runs a Connector service that links the DFSP's ledger to a central Interoperability Service for Transfer (IST) ledger.
 The Connector chooses a route and prepares a conditional transfer in a different ledger, to either another intermediary Connector or the final beneficiary.
 That Connector does the same, until the transfer to the beneficiary is prepared in this manner.
 All the transfers share the same cryptographic condition, which only the beneficiary can fulfill.

 The beneficiary (or, in the Level One Project case, the beneficiary's DFSP) notices that the incoming transfer with a known cryptographic condition has been prepared in the beneficiary's preferred DFSP ledger.
 The beneficiary executes this transfer by revealing the cryptographic fulfillment to the DFSP ledger; at this point the beneficiary has gotten paid.
 The last connector sees the fulfillment in the execution notification, then uses the same fulfillment to execute the previous transfer in the chain.
 This continues until the first transfer executes, debiting the originator.